fkmendes/SSE/validation/EXAMPLES.md

 ## Running simulations in R (see examples_xml_inputs.R)
 ### BiSSE_fixed_tree_SDSEP.xml and BiSSE_fixed_tree_HSDSEP.xml
 SDSEP and HSDSEP amount to the same analysis, we're doing them just to show the more general Java class with hidden states reduces to the original one.
+Simulating and computing MLEs below.

 ```
 library(ape)